adamchainz/django-settings-file/README.rst

 Requirements
 ------------

-Python 3.5 to 3.8 and Django 2.0 to 3.0 are supported.
+Python 3.5 to 3.8 supported.

+Django 2.2 to 3.0 supported.

 Usage
 -----